pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 ### GitHub PR Labels

 GitHub PRs pass labels through to the Jenkins build system.
 These labels can be accessed via the `PR_LABELS` environment variable from within scripts.
-Currently, there are 3 labels of importance to the Jenkins system.
+Currently, there are 3 labels which control the CI process and one which controls the build process.

 - `DO_NOT_CI` - Label which skips the Jenkins system entirely (primarily for use with documentation changes).
 - `do-not-build` - Label which skips the build (of C++ components) and test (C++ & MATLAB) stages of the pipeline